-- Read and follow carefully the complete procedure. - Keep reagents to the appropriate temperature before and after use. - Do not pool reagents or instructions from different kits. - Avoid any contamination of reagents. - Do not use any reagent after it expiration date has passed. - Do not eat, drink or smoke in the laboratory. - Do not pipette by mouth. - Wear always protective disposable nitrile or latex gloves. - Ethidium bromide (BrEt) is a known mutagen, mainly when powdered format, and should be handled as a hazardous chemical.
-It is highly recommended to order as dropper solution to minimize its manipulation.
-BrEt handling must be performed exclusively in the lab assigned to it following the security measures ordered by the biological security service (gloves, coat, sleeves, protective glasses).
-In case of any unintended contact, wash immediately with abundant water and call to the biological security service.
-Also, contact them if any accidental spillage of any reagent containing BrEt occurs.
+- Read and follow carefully the complete procedure. - Keep reagents to the appropriate temperature before and after use. - Do not pool reagents or instructions from different kits. - Avoid any contamination of reagents. - Do not use any reagent after it expiration date has passed. - Do not eat, drink or smoke in the laboratory. - Do not pipette by mouth. - Wear always protective disposable nitrile or latex gloves. - Test safety results with GelRedTM, confirm that the dye is impenetrable to both latex gloves and cell mem-branes.
+It is noncytotoxic and nonmutagenic at concentrations well above the working concentrations used in gel staining.
+Also, it is not classified as hazardous waste.
+Although these considerations, we recommend to follow the security measures when working in the laboratory.